givenand/aws-cms-telemetry-demo/README.md

 2. The script will then take this cognito client Id and pass it into CMS APIs to authenticate to those front-end APIs

 3. From here, we now need to follow the setup process for a vehicle, which is the following:
-    a.
-Create a device supplier (Denso, NXP, etc)
+    1. Create a device supplier (Denso, NXP, etc)
-    b.
-Register a device (TCU, ECU, etc)
+    2. Register a device (TCU, ECU, etc)
-    c.
-Activate a device
+    3. Activate a device
-    d.
-Assosciate a device to a user
+    4. Assosciate a device to a user

 4. At this point, we have created a CMS user and created a single vehicle.
 The next step is provisioning certificates to the device such that it can connect to IoT Core